svkampen/mangela_c64_demo/README.md

 1. Setup a bunch of variables.
 2. Remove the current build and tables.
 3. Create lookup tables with genosine.
 These are not needed for our Hello World example.
 Just ignore them.
-4. Compile the source files with ACME and generate an output .prg file in the `build\` directory.
+4. Compile the source with ACME and generate an output .prg file in the `build\` directory.
 5. Crunch the output binary with pucrunch and add startup code to it so it is easily runnable on the Commodore 64.
 6. Start the emulator and load your program.